Live Stream Not Working? The Ultimate 2025 Guide to Troubleshooting Live Streaming Issues

 When using an OVP like Dacast, it’s usually straightforward to embed videos across the Internet on websites or within social media posts.
 For most broadcasters, copying and pasting the embed code provided within the Dacast dashboard is all it takes to share video content.
 However, it could easily go wrong if you don’t copy and paste the correct embed code.

 There are two types of embed codes available: iFrame and JavaScript.
-You can insert either of these into HTML to integrate live streaming nearly anywhere around the web.
+You can insert either of these into HTML to integrate live streaming nearly anywhere on the web.

 You can verify that the embed code was copied correctly by checking the page source code.
 Right-click on the page and choose ‘View Page Source’, then search for ‘Dacast’ within the markup.
 Compare this to the embed code within the Dacast dashboard and recopy it if necessary.